AndrewRook/linux_setup/README.md

 * Set download mirrors to (If you don't you'll need to update what's in the dnsmasq conf to whatever you do choose):
   * mirror.cs.jmu.edu
   * James Madison
-* Follow startup guide, especially installing updates
+* Follow startup guide, especially installing updates and firewall.

 ## Create parent account
 * Log into the kid account